Lessons from South Africa

 “Leadership and Reconciliation in a Divided World: Lessons from South Africa”is the subject of a lecture by James A. Joseph, the former U.S. ambassador to South Africa, at 7:30 p.m.
 Monday, May 3 in Snidow Chapel.

-The talk is made possible by the Jennie Cutler Shumate Lecture on Christian Ministry sponsored by Lynchburg College.
+The talk is made possible by the Jennie Cutler Shumate Lecture on Christian Ministry sponsored by University of Lynchburg.

 Joseph served as ambassador to South Africa from January 1996 to November 1999 and was the first and only U.S. ambassador to present his credentials to President Nelson Mandela.
 In recognition of Joseph’s many contributions, South African President Thabo Mbeki awarded him the Order of Good Hope, the highest honor the Republic of South Africa bestows on a citizen of another country.